How to reproduce active biomimetic stimulation in vitro?

 Active mechanical stimulation

 Specific tissues such as heart, blood vessels, and bone cells are exposed to compression1–3.
-A great example of the importance of compression is for cartilage regeneration.
+A great example of the importance of compression is cartilage regeneration.
 It is proven that mechanical stimulation of intervertebral disc cells (that mostly originates from compression) acts as an important stimulus for increasing cartilage matrix anabolism.

 In vitro investigations demonstrated that without any physical stimulation, chondrocytes change their phenotype during proliferation and lose their capability to produce the typical extracellular matrix for cartilage4.